tihonav/cad-to-geant4-converter/README.md

 ## Examples:

 ### 1. Basic example - conversion from stl to gdml:
-Before running the example, download and unzip the project
+Before running the example, download and unzip this repository.
+Then do:
 ```bash
 cd cad-to-geant4-converter/Example
 python ../stl_gdml.py test_model ./*.stl
 ```

 As a result, you will get a test_model.gdml file, which you can use as a GEANT4 geometry.
-If you take a look inside the test_model.gdml, you will find different sub-detector parts, each part corresponding to one intial .stl file.
+Inside the ```test_model.gdml```, one can see different sub-detector parts, each part corresponding to one intial ```.stl``` file.

 ### 2. Visualization of resulting model in GEANT4.